Free Estate Planning Forms

 Debts Owed to Deceased

-A Living Will is Not a Substitute for a Durable Power of Attorney
+A Living Will is Not a Power of Attorney

 Currently, there are a few states that do not enforce living wills.
-In these states, it is even more important to make a durable power of attorney for health care and appoint a health care agent.
-Check the laws of your state before executing health care directives to ensure you are using documents enforceable in your state.
-Click here for links to medical directive information for your state.
+In these states, it is even more important to make a durable power of attorney for health care to appoint a health care agent.
+For information about the laws on living wills and making a health care power of attorney in your state, see medical decision laws.

-A living will is also sometimes called a health care directive or medical directive.
+A living will is sometimes called a health care directive, medical directive or advance directives.
 State laws generally require all available medical means be used to keep a person alive.
-If you do not want life-sustaining measures to be used to keep you alive if you have no reasonable expectation of recovery, you can make a living will or health care directives to communicate your health care preferences to your physicians.
+If you do not want life sustaining measures to be used to keep you alive if you have no reasonable expectation of recovery, you can make a living will or health care directives to communicate your end of life preferences to your physicians.

-The primary purpose of a living will is to outline the medical situations in which the maker of the living will does not want to be kept alive on life support, if it should be necessary at some future date.
+The primary purpose of a living will is to outline the medical situations in which the maker does not want to be kept alive on life support, if it should be necessary at some future date.
 Because a living will is made in advance of its use, it is often called an advance directive.
-A living will allows you to outline the types of care you want to receive or have withdrawn if you have a terminal illness or irreversible condition in which life-sustaining care would only postpone your death.
-A living will is a very important document to make because it allows you to make your wishes known to your physicians on such measures as feeding tubes, respirators, defibrillators, cardiac resuscitation, hydration, and nutrition if you should become incapacitated, go into a coma or permanent vegetative state, or are otherwise unable to communicate at some time in the future.
+A living will allows you to outline the types of care you want to receive or have withdrawn if you have a terminal illness or irreversible condition in which life sustaining care would only postpone your death.
+A living will makes your wishes known on such measures as feeding tubes, respirators, defibrillators, cardiac resuscitation, hydration, and nutrition if you should become incapacitated, go into a coma or cannot communicate in the future.

-The Terri Schiavo case is one example of what can happen when you don’t have a living will.
-Terri Schiavo’s family was embroiled in a seven year legal battle over whether she should be taken off life support after she was diagnosed as being in a persistent vegetative state.
-During the lengthy and contentious legal dispute, both sides argued about Ms. Schiavo’s preferences regarding life support.
+The Terri Schiavo case is an example of what can happen when you do not make a living will.
+The family of Terri Schiavo was embroiled in a seven year legal battle over whether she should be taken off life support after she was diagnosed as being in a persistent vegetative state.
+During the lengthy and contentious legal dispute, both sides argued about her preferences regarding life support.

 After Your Living Will is Executed

 If you are being admitted to a hospital for any reason, even a minor procedure, give your health care directives to your attending physician or hospital admissions staff.
-You should also give your health care directives to your agent for health care.
-Discuss your health care directives with your partner, children, parents or close friends whom may be involved in any health care or medical treatment you receive.
+You should also give your health care directives to your agent under a health care POA.
+Discuss your advance directives with your partner, children, parents or close friends if you want them to be involved in making decisions regarding any treatment you will receive.

 Some lawyers recommend signing several originals of a living will or health care directives so you can give an original to your physician or hospital, your health care agent, and retain an original for your records.
-Consult your estate planning attorney regarding whether a photocopy will be accepted by hospitals and physicians in your state or whether an original is required.
+Consult your estate planning attorney regarding whether a photocopy will be accepted by hospitals and doctors in your state or whether an original is required.
+See finding an attorney.